-When COVID-19 disrupted the prospect of graduate shows as we know them, University of the Arts London (UAL) faced a huge dilemma.
-Cancellation was not an option, the University had to find a solution—and fast.
+When COVID-19 disrupted the prospect of graduate shows as we know them, the University of the Arts London (UAL) faced a huge dilemma.
+Cancelling was not an option, the University had to find a solution—and fast.
 UAL partnered with IBM as a rapid response to the coronavirus pandemic to create a platform to host the final collections of graduating students.
-The end result is the UAL Graduate Showcase—a curated and richly layered digital platform.
+The end result was the UAL Graduate Showcase—a curated and richly layered digital platform.
 The University of the Arts London (UAL) MA Graduate Showcase launched on 8th October 2020.
-Graduates were faced with the challenge of adapting thier work to a virtual environment, and within the constraints of the IBM platform.
+Graduates were faced with the challenge of adapting their work to a virtual environment and within the constraints of the IBM platform.

 - a selected project, e.g. your Final Major Project or an outcome of a particular unit, or